Is bankruptcy the best way to shed the debt?

 If you are truly unable to pay your bills and make debt payments when they are due, and you cannot afford to make an offer to your creditors through a consumer proposal or Division 1 proposal, or your proposal has been rejected by your creditors, bankruptcy may be the only viable option to discharge your debts.

-Bankruptcy is a significant financial decision, with consequences that will affect your credit rating, and may limit your ability to qualify for credit cards, loans and mortgages.
-However, when your debt load consumes all your cash flow, and it is apparent that you are unlikely to ever pay off your debts, bankruptcy is a responsible way to clear away your debt and make a fresh financial start.
+Bankruptcy is a significant financial decision, with consequences that will effect your credit rating and may limit your ability to qualify for credit cards, loans and mortgages.
+However, when your debt load consumes all your cash flow and it is apparent that you are unlikely to ever pay off your debts, bankruptcy is a responsible way to clear away your debt and make a fresh financial start.

 There is no shame in filing for bankruptcy.
 No one needs to know.
 Your family and friends, your employer and your co-workers will only see your smile – a smile that comes from knowing your finances are in balance and you’re back on track to build a solid financial future.

-To make an assignment in bankruptcy, you work with Goldhar to determine what assets you have that can be liquidated as payment to your creditors, and how much of your income you will be required for monthly payments to your creditors during the months until you are discharged.
+To make an assignment in bankruptcy, you work with Goldhar as your Trustee in Bankruptcy to determine what assets you have that can be liquidated as payment to your creditors, and how much of your income you will be required to pay monthly to your creditors until you are discharged.
 Many people who file for bankruptcy have no assets to be liquidated, and make little or no monthly payments to creditors.